 The OBBBA, Reconciliation, and Impacts

-On July 4, 2025, President Trump signed a reconciliation bill (the "One Big Beautiful Bill Act", or OBBBA) which contains many changes to federal financial aid programs that are set to go into place on July 1, 2026.
+On July 4, 2025, President Trump signed a reconciliation bill (the "One Big Beautiful Bill Act", or OBBBA) which contains many changes to federal financial aid programs beginning July 1, 2026.
 Some of the changes in the OBBBA include:

-Based on current information from the U.S. Department of Education, federal loan programs and borrowing rules remain unchanged for the upcoming 2025-2026 academic year and will allow current students to borrow under current loan limits.
-Current students will also maintain borrowing eligibility under curent loan limits until the end of their current degree program, as long as they have borrowed a loan for their degree program prior to the end of the 2025-2026 academic year.
+Based on current information from the U.S. Department of Education, federal loan programs and borrowing rules remain unchanged for the 2025-2026 academic year and will allow current students to borrow under current loan limits.

 The Law School's Financial Aid Office, in concert with the University Financial Aid Office, continues to review the bill’s contents and will provide additional guidance below as we learn more from the Department of Education.
 We are also investigating financing options to allow UChicago Law students to complete their degrees as planned.